 Joyce Glasser reviews A United Kingdom (November 25, 2016) Cert 12, 111 min.

-With Belle, Writer/Director Amma Asante’s exposed a shameful slice of Britain’s history that was so particular and compelling, you couldn’t have invented it.
+With Belle, writer/director Amma Asante’s exposed a shameful slice of Britain’s history that was so particular and compelling, you couldn’t have invented it.
 The story had noble, courageous characters who fought against racial injustice and a euphoric climax that left us all smiling despite all the atrocities and injustice described in the film.
 Now Asante has done it again, basing A United Kingdom on the taboo romance between Ruth Williams (Rosamund Pike), a white, insurance company typist from London and Sir Seretse Khama (David Oyelowo), the tribal heir to the throne of modern day Botswana.
 The film, shot on location in Botswana and London, looks great and Asante directs her talented actors with competence.
 But this is a case of the story pretty much telling itself, albeit in a way that accentuates the clichés and hurries through the historic points without bringing alive the extraordinary central relationship.

 The lovers were not expecting smooth sailing to the then-British protectorate of Bechuanaland, but they did not foresee the dirty tricks of an unholy alliance of self-interest between a UK clinging to its empire after WWII and desperate for cheap minerals, and mineral rich South Africa itself, a country about to introduce Apartheid.

-Once Seretse proposes (with a symbolic Big Ben in the background like an omen of the weight of tradition on their shoulders), the film becomes an obstacle course, beginning, of course, with Ruth’s father (Nicholas Lyndhurst) who threatens to disown her.
+Once Khama proposes (with a symbolic Big Ben in the background like an omen of the weight of tradition on their shoulders), the film becomes an obstacle course, beginning, of course, with Ruth’s father (Nicholas Lyndhurst) who threatens to disown her.
 This scene feels like a cliché even though it really happened.
 Seretse’s uncle Tshekedi (Vusi Kunene), a stickler for tradition and wary of upsetting the UK government, is even more of a thorn in Seretse’s side than in real life.

-In a rip-rousing, get-your-hankie-out scene, the initially hostile tribe elects Seretse after hearing his powerful speech (the great Oyelowo, who played Martin Luther King in the excellent film Selma is quite an orator).
-In the film Tshekedi hangs around to cause trouble, but in reality, he left the country in disgrace once his nephew was elected (after two rejections).
+In a rip rousing, get-your-hankie-out scene, the initially hostile tribe elects Seretse after hearing his powerful speech (the great Oyelowo, who played Martin Luther King in the excellent film Selma is quite an orator).
+In the film, Tshekedi hangs around to cause trouble, but in reality, he left the country in disgrace once his nephew was elected (after two rejections).

-Creative license with historical facts is not the problem, but what is, is the feeling that we are racing through history connecting plot points.
+Creative licence with historical facts is not the problem, but rather the feeling that we are racing through history connecting plot points.
 If you happen to miss the split second mention of his name, you might not know who Tony Benn was and you might never known which characters are real and which made up.
 And what about the journalist Nash (Theo Landey) who just happens to be around when Khama has the idea of investigating foreign mineral exploration in his country?
 Khama realises he must keep any newfound mineral wealth out of the UK’s hands and, to his credit, supposedly with Nash’s evidence, fights tirelessly to do so

 Asante does a good job of contrasting a grey, rainy post-war London and the warm, sunny and vibrantly colourful, British Protectorate and in spanning nearly two decades with subtle period detail.
 But while we feel the courage of the two lovers, it’s much harder to be convinced of their chemistry.
 There are no love scenes, but even the scenes of physical intimacy seem awkward and strained.
 Pike is a typical English Rose renown for playing high class women and even a Bond girl, so it could be we are conditioned to thinking of her as such.
 Her job as an actress, however, is to make us believe that she is a typist who lives with her conservative father inside a claustrophobic brick workers’ cottage, and we never do.